rust-project-primer/book/src/building/cross.md

 The idea with it is that it acts as a replacement for Cargo.

 ## Reading

+[Platform Support](https://doc.rust-lang.org/rustc/platform-support.html) in *The rustc book*

+*This chapter lists all targets which are supported by the Rust toolchain, along with notes explaining what the targets are, and which tools are required for build for them.
+It also gives information on the level of support for each target.*

 [Guide to cross-compilation in Rust](https://blog.logrocket.com/guide-cross-compilation-rust/) by Greg Stoll